replygirl/change-case-object/README.md

 #### `sentenceCase`

-> Transform into a lower case with spaces between words, then capitalize the string.

 ```ts
 sentenceCase({ some_key: { some_other_key: true })
 // { 'Some key': { 'Some other key': true }}
 ```

 #### `snakeCase`

-> Transform into a lower case string with underscores between words.

 ```ts
 snakeCase({ 'some key': { 'some other key': true })